SA eliminate India to set up England semi

 South Africa - already guaranteed a semi-final spot going into the last game of the group stage - overcame India's 274-7 with the final ball of their 50 overs.

 With three needed from two balls, Du Preez was caught off a Deepti Sharma no ball.
-Reprieved, she duly sent the final ball to the boundary to send the 2017 finalists out.
+Reprieved, she duly scored the winning run from the final ball to send the 2017 finalists out.

 Defeat means India fail to dislodge West Indies from fourth place, so the Windies will play unbeaten Australia in the other semi-final.